- Before your session

 Run Pre-session Setup #

-- If it is your first time using the platform then we recommend clicking on the session link as soon as you receive it to check your system is ready to go.
+- If it is your first time using the platform then we recommend clicking on the session link as soon as you receive it to check your device is ready and running a sufficiently up-to-date web browser version.
+We run a quick check as soon as you click on your session link so if you don’t see a warning message at this point then you know that your browser type/version is ok.

 - The first thing you will see after clicking the session link is an option to test your video and audio setup.
-You can go through these steps and check everything is working and then just close your web browser once this is done
+You can go through these steps and check everything is working and then when prompted, close your web browser.

 Starting a Session #